Aljgutier/aljgutier.github.io/posts/Financial Markets/20201031-MarketCycleDataAnalysis.md

 The data import is facilitated by several functions within the fmget.py module, as follows.
 * **Yahoo** - yahoo_getappend() acquires data from a specific symbol from Yahoo Finance and appends it to the existing data.
 * **Quandl** - quandl_sppe_getappend() acquires price to earnings data from the Quandle API.
 A Quandle API Key will be required.
 The  API key is loaded from a file in the current working directory (see code below).
 * **FRED** - fred_getappend() acquires data ("series") from the FRED (St. Louis Federal Reserve Bank of St. Louis).
 This API also requires an API key.
-Similarly, the API key is loaded from a current working directory (see code below).
+Similarly, the API key is loaded from a file in the current working directory (see code below).

-The following data is acquired.
+The following data are acquired from open APIs.
-* S&P 500 daily stock prices, acquired from S&P500 Yahoo, updated daily.
+* **S&P 500 daily stock prices**, acquired from S&P500 Yahoo, updated daily.
-* S&P500 Price/Earnings is acquired from Quandl.
+* **S&P 500 Price/Earnings** is acquired from Quandl.
 The P/E ratio is reported monthly.
 Fmget then extrapolates an earnings number (for the past year) from the trailing year P/E, and then the daily P/E is computed using the S&P 500  close price.
-* T10Y3M - The spread between 10-year treasury yield to 3-month treasury yield, reported daily, acquired from the FRED API.
+* **T10Y3M** - The spread between 10-year treasury yield to 3-month treasury yield, reported daily, acquired from the FRED API.
-* GDP - global domestic product, reported quarterly and acquired from the FRED API.
+* **GDP** - Gross Domestic Product, reported quarterly and acquired from the FRED API.
-* UNRATE - unemployment rate reported monthly, acquired from the FRED API.
+* **UNRATE** - Unemployment Rate reported monthly, acquired from the FRED API.
-* CPIAUCSL - consumer price index, reported monthly and acquired from the FRED API.
+* **CPIAUCSL** - Consumer Price Index (CPI), reported monthly and acquired from the FRED API.
-* UMCSENT - University of Michigan consumer sentiment, reported monthly, acquired from the FRED API.
+* **UMCSENT** - University of Michigan consumer sentiment, reported monthly, acquired from the FRED API.

 On some occasions, data may be reported less frequently than indicated above due to extenuating circumstances, for example, as during the COVID-19 pandemic.
 Such situations have occurred for the acquisition of P/E and Consumer Sentiment.
 In such cases, we proceed by filling forward until new data is available.